Electrolux shares hit record after profit beat and positive outlook

 CEO Keith McLoughlin said on Wednesday the European market should grow by between 1 and 2 percent in 2015, up from a previous outlook for 0 to 1 percent, while affirming a forecast for 3 to 5 percent growth in North America.

-Electrolux, vying for market leadership with U.S.-based Whirlpool (WHR.N) and China's Haier, said adjusted operating earnings rose 20 percent to 1.47 billion crowns (118 million pounds) from a year-ago 1.22 billion, just topping a mean forecast of 1.43 billion in a Reuters poll of analysts.
+Electrolux, vying for market leadership with U.S.-based Whirlpool (WHR.N) and China's Haier, said adjusted operating earnings rose 20 percent to 1.47 billion crowns ($179.5 million) from a year-ago 1.22 billion, just topping a mean forecast of 1.43 billion in a Reuters poll of analysts.

 The outcome bore evidence of Electrolux chipping away at costs, above all in its Europe, the Middle East and Africa business, which reached a margin of 6.4 percent, its strongest since 2009 despite still only moderate market growth.